Master data management

 But mismanaged or poorly maintained master data does not only affect your customers directly: it can also affect them indirectly by having a negative impact on your business or organization internally.
 For instance, poor master data management in the energy sector can pose a great risk to your deliveries and logistics.

-• Verification phone calls to responsible persons
+- Numerous verification phone calls to the responsible parties

 And much more – the more manual inputs, the more room for error.